WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/local.get
 - the instruction (LOCAL.GET x) is valid with the function type [] -> [t] if:
-  - the number type C.LOCALS[x] is defined in the context.
+  - the number type C.LOCALS[x] exists.
   - C.LOCALS[x] is t.

 Instr_ok/local.set
 - the instruction (LOCAL.SET x) is valid with the function type [t] -> [] if:
-  - the number type C.LOCALS[x] is defined in the context.
+  - the number type C.LOCALS[x] exists.
   - C.LOCALS[x] is t.

 Instr_ok/local.tee
 - the instruction (LOCAL.TEE x) is valid with the function type [t] -> [t] if:
-  - the number type C.LOCALS[x] is defined in the context.
+  - the number type C.LOCALS[x] exists.
   - C.LOCALS[x] is t.

 Instr_ok/global.get
 - the instruction (GLOBAL.GET x) is valid with the function type [] -> [t] if:
-  - the global type C.GLOBALS[x] is defined in the context.
+  - the global type C.GLOBALS[x] exists.
   - C.GLOBALS[x] is (mut t).

 Instr_ok/global.set
 - the instruction (GLOBAL.SET x) is valid with the function type [t] -> [] if:
-  - the global type C.GLOBALS[x] is defined in the context.
+  - the global type C.GLOBALS[x] exists.
   - C.GLOBALS[x] is (MUT t).

 Instr_ok/memory.size
 - the instruction MEMORY.SIZE is valid with the function type [] -> [I32] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.

 Instr_ok/memory.grow
 - the instruction MEMORY.GROW is valid with the function type [I32] -> [I32] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.

 Instr_ok/load
 - the instruction (LOAD nt (_) (n, sx)? ? memarg) is valid with the function type [I32] -> [nt] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).
   - If n is defined,